discordjs/resource-webhooks/resources/WELCOME.md

 Welcome to the **Sapphire** Discord server!
 _ _
-To get access to the rest of the channels be sure to pass the member screening process, and react :greenTick: on the message below to get the <@&737447999311052810> role.
+To get access to the rest of the channels be sure to pass the member screening process, and react <:greenTick:637706251253317669> on the message below to get the <@&737447999311052810> role.

 %PNG_ROOMS%